lukasaron/terraform-provider-stripe/docs/resources/stripe_entitlements_feature.md

 Entitlements Features can be assigned to products, and when those products are purchased, Stripe will create an entitlement to the feature for the purchasing customer.

-~> Removal of the Entitlements Feature isn't supported through the Stripe SDK.
-Consequently, deactivation is applied instead.
+~> Removal of the Entitlements Feature isn't supported through the Stripe API.

 ## Example Usage